Lawnchair Larry flight: Background

 Lawrence Richard "Larry" Walters was born in Los Angeles, and attended Hollywood High School.
-He had often dreamed of flying, but was unable to become a pilot in the United States Air Force because of his poor eyesight.
+He had often dreamed of flying, but was unable to become a pilot because of his poor eyesight.
 He served as a cook in the Vietnam War, and eventually became a truck driver after he was discharged.
 He first thought of using weather balloons to fly at age 13, after seeing them hanging from the ceiling of a military surplus store.

+Preparation and flight

-In 1982, he decided to try his flying idea.
+In mid-1982, he decided to try his flying idea.
 He intended to float over the Mojave Desert and then use a pellet gun to burst some of the balloons in order to descend safely.

-Preparation and flight

-In mid-1982, Walters and his girlfriend, Carol Van Deusen, purchased 45 8 ft weather balloons from a military surplus store.
+Walters and his girlfriend, Carol Van Deusen, purchased 45 8 ft weather balloons from a military surplus store.

 On July 2, 1982, Walters attached 42 of the balloons (although he sometimes quoted 43 in interviews) to his lawn chair, filled them with helium, put on a parachute, and strapped himself into the chair in the backyard of a home at 1633 West 7th Street in San Pedro owned by Carol's mother.
-He took his pellet gun, a CB radio, sandwiches, 2 liters of Coca-Cola, a pack of beer, and a camera.
+He took his pellet gun, a Citizens band radio, sandwiches, 2 liters of Coca-Cola, a pack of beer, and a camera.
 When the cord that tied his lawn chair to his Jeep broke prematurely, before the end of a planned delay for notifying the authorities, Walters's lawn chair rose rapidly to a height of about 16000 ft and was spotted from two commercial airliners.
+At this altitude, far greater than he had intended, Walters experienced freezing temperatures and lower oxygen levels.

-He was in contact with REACT, a citizens band radio monitoring organization, which recorded their conversation:
+He was in contact with the Radio Emergency Associated Communication Teams (REACT), a citizens band radio monitoring organization, which recorded their conversation:

 REACT: What information do you wish me to tell [the airport] at this time as to your location and your difficulty?

 Larry: Ah, the difficulty is, ah, this was an unauthorized balloon launch, and, uh, I know I'm in a federal airspace, and, uh, I'm sure my ground crew has alerted the proper authority.
 But, uh, just call them and tell them I'm okay.

 After 45 minutes in the sky, Walters shot several balloons with a pellet gun, taking care not to unbalance the load.
 He then accidentally dropped his pellet gun overboard.
 Despite having taken a camera, he did not take any photos.
 He descended slowly, until the balloons' dangling cables became caught in a power line at 423 E 44th Way in Long Beach.
 The power line broke, causing a 20-minute electricity blackout.
 He landed unharmed.